Apollo-Level2-Web-Dev/batch-3-assignment-7/README.md

 ---

+### Submission:

+Submit only the GitHub repository link containing your solution file

+---

 **Important Note:** Attendance in this assignment is obligatory for all participants.
 As a follow-up, there will be two further assignments involving Prisma and PostgreSQL backends, specifically tailored for individuals with aspirations of becoming proficient full-stack developers.
 Approach this task with a thorough perspective and a commitment to achieving excellence.
 Wishing you the best of luck in your endeavors!